StoneMasons4106/sleeper-ffl-discordbot/README.md

 * Check on a player's roster and injury status.

-* Check the forecast for the area of a game based on city or zip code.
+* Check the forecast for the area of a game based on city or zip code powered by [WeatherAPI](https://www.weatherapi.com/).

 * Custom prefixes, in case you have another bot with the same default prefix.

+* See who has a specific player.

+* Premium Stats API powered by [Sportradar](https://www.sportradar.com/).

 * Scheduled messages to keep your league up to date and notify you of the latest information following the schedule below: